 ▴ ▾ Reliable Automated Instrumentation Network (RAIN)

 SSEC, in collaboration with other departments on campus, maintains a Reliable Automated Instrumentation Network (RAIN) for research purposes.
-The instruments measure atmospheric parameters, while a group of cameras capture weather events.
+On the AOSS building rooftop, instruments measure atmospheric parameters, while North, South, East, and West facing cameras record weather events.
 A buoy on Lake Mendota monitors lake quality and weather conditions.

 ▴ ▾ SSEC Portable Atmospheric Research Center (SPARC)